n6ai/minze/docs/guide/advanced-typescript.md

  * We are importing the base MinzeElement class
  * plus some tuple-type helpers.
  */
-import {
-  MinzeElement,
-  MinzeProps,
-  MinzeAttrs,
-  MinzeWatchers,
-  MinzeEvents
-} from 'minze'
+import { MinzeElement, Reactive, Attrs, Watch, EventListeners } from 'minze'

 /**
  * Since all properties and attribute properties